An Empirical Bayes Method for Chi-Squared Data: Real Data Examples

 where $\hat{\sigma}_i$ is the root mean squared error of the $i$-th regression and $\mathbf{A} \in \mathbb{R}^{3 \times 4}$ is the dummy matrix for testing the homogeneity hypothesis $\beta_{i2}=\beta_{i3}=\beta_{i4}=0$.

-At false discovery rate $\alpha=0.10$, $164$ genes were identified and their corresponding posterior intervals are shown in Figure~\ref{Data_1}.
-The results indicate that 58 and 26 out of 164 genes achieve posterior significance at 10\% and 5\% levels, respectively.
-The two genes with the largest effect sizes dominate other genes with 90\% posterior probability.
+At FDR = 0.10, 164 genes were identified and their corresponding posterior intervals are shown in Figure~\ref{Data_1}.
+The results indicate that 58 and 26 out of 164 genes achieve {\it posterior significance} at 10\% and 5\% levels, respectively.
+The two genes on the far right with the largest effect sizes attain {\it posterior dominance} over other genes at 90\% level.

-The $90\%$ posterior intervals of both the proposed and the normal transformation methods are all above zero, but the latter intervals are longer and further away from zero, with 87 and 33 genes posterior significant at 10\% and 5\%, respectively.
+The $90\%$ posterior intervals of both the proposed and the normal transformation methods are all above zero, but the latter intervals are wider and further away from zero, with 87 and 33 genes posterior significant at 10\% and 5\%, respectively.
 These results are consistent with findings from simulation studies that the normal transformation method has a smaller shrinkage effect than the proposed method for large test statistic values.